 News

-Neymar Jr’s 2026 World Cup hopes still alive as Brazil’s Carlo Ancelotti reportedly opens door to recall under one condition
+Neymar Jr’s 2026 FIFA World Cup hopes still alive as Brazil’s Carlo Ancelotti reportedly opens door to recall under one condition

 Neymar Junior of Santos and Carlo Ancelotti, Head Coach of Brazil.